 Related Contents :

 “Ruslan did not even name for [religious believers] to be killed.
 He did not prepare any nonsecular persecutions.
 He honestly expressed his opinion on his YouTube channel.
-And, of a path, published a video in which he performed a sport inner of a church,” Poperechny stated.
+And, of a path, published a video in which he performed a sports inner of a church,” Poperechny stated.

 “Do you recognize how dangerous this person is on a government scale?” he added paradoxically.